 Of course, back then, leadership development, while we knew our coaches were special, wasn’t the primary thing on our minds.
 We just wanted to play baseball, have fun — and win.
 But, along the way, our coaches taught us the ‘soft’ things — dare I say competencies — we needed to be better ballplayers and a better, winning team.
 Isn’t that what we’re looking for in our careers?

-Rick Steinberg is executive in residence for leadership in the University at Buffalo School of Management.
-He has a PhD in organizational psychology from Michigan State University and brings 35 years of human resources experience in publicly traded global organizations to his role, working with faculty and staff to support the School of Management’s programs.
+Rick Steinberg has been executive in residence for leadership in the University at Buffalo School of Management and a facilitator for the school’s Center for Leadership and Organizational Effectiveness (CLOE) since 2016.
+He has a PhD in organizational psychology from Michigan State University and brings 35 years of human resources experience in publicly traded global organizations to his role working with faculty and staff to support the school’s programs, primarily in executive/leadership coaching and strategic planning.